wedaa/LongTail-Log-Analysis/README.md

 53) DONE: Added a "dashboard"

-54) Need to figure out how to add horizontal lines to a barchart so that I can show minimum, average, and maximum lines to my dashboard and to other charts

-54) Need to figure out how to add horizontal lines to a barchart so that I can show minimum, average, and maximum lines to my dashboard and to other charts
+54) DONE: Need to figure out how to add horizontal lines to a barchart so that I can show minimum, average, and maximum lines to my dashboard and to other charts
 ( http://www.asial.co.jp/jpgraph/demo/src/Examples/show-example.php?target=plotlineex1.php )

-55) In statistics section I need to get stats on # of usernames, passwords and IP addresses.

-56) I need to somehow show slowscans and bot net attacks

-57) I need to break out attacks by hosts so I can see the attacks that get through the IPS more clearly.